J8rgen/Autohotkey-scripts/README.md

-Made this AutoHotkey script a while ago to save Win + Shift + S screenshots to desktop.
+Made this AutoHotkey script a while back to save Win + Shift + S screenshots to desktop.
 Used it alot before I found an application called "Paste Into File".
 Still thought that this might be useful to some.

 ## Features